AKA (rapper): 2020–2023: Bhovamania, Mass Country

 On 6 November 2021, AKA's Extended Play Bhovamania was released.
 The EP was supported by four singles: "Energy", "Python", "Monuments" and "Cross My Heart".
 At the tenth ceremony of the South African Hip Hop Awards, he received a nomination for Artist of the Decade.

-In early September 2022, AKA announced plans for his upcoming fourth studio album Mass Country on Instagram.
-The Nasty C-assisted track "Lemons [Lemonade]" was released on 16 September 2022, as the album's lead single.
-The song was certified Gold by the Recording Industry of South Africa (RiSA).
+In early September 2022, AKA announced plans for his fourth studio album Mass Country on Instagram.
+The Nasty C-assisted track "Lemons (Lemonade) " was released on 16 September 2022, as the album's lead single.
+The song was certified 4× Platinum by the Recording Industry of South Africa (RiSA).

+The album was released on 24 February 2023.
+It reached Platinum in South Africa.

+In July 2023, Sony Africa announced an upcoming Mass Country Deluxe edition, released date to be announced.